 Save the file (CTRL+O), then exit (CTRL+X).

-It is important to verify that the configuration for Nginx as a reverse proxy for Jellyfin is error-free before proceeding.
-To do this, a dry run can be executed using the following command:
+Before proceeding, ensure the Nginx configuration as a reverse proxy for Jellyfin is error-free.
+Execute a dry run using the following command to verify this:

 sudo nginx -t